Categories

 A Note on Size Limitation for All Art Categories

 Regional programs may limit the size of work that they accept.
-Please refer to your regional guidelines for details.
+Check out your regions guidelines for details.

 Oversized works that earn National Medals are not guaranteed opportunities for display in the National Exhibition.